sameer/purisa.me/content/blog/mipi_camera_progress/index.md

 ![Metastability figure](metastability.jpg)

-The ball could fall to either side of the hill.
-That's metastability in a nutshell; it means the value you read could be either 0 or 1.
+The ball could fall to either side of the hill, and there's no way to know.
+That's metastability in a nutshell; it means the value you read could be either 0 or 1, depending on where it settles.
 It usually occurs in clock domain crossing when the two clocks don't have a synchronous relationship and setup/hold violations occur.
-I've seen several techniques for resolving metastability:
+I've used several techniques for resolving metastability:

 #### Synchronizer Chain